RIYAKUMARI001/gas-guardian-ai-main/README.md

 **Project highlights**
 - Real-time gas price fetching and monitoring (services in `backend/src/jobs`).
-- AI model training and prediction pipelines (scripts in `backend/src/jobs` and `gas_fee_monitor.py`).
 - Frontend UI with charts, chat assistant, and wallet integration (React components in `src/components`).
-- Smart contract layer in `contracts/` with Hardhat scripts and tests.
+- Smart contract layer in `contracts/` with  scripts and tests.

 ---